ananyam56/Project_Group_7/Report.md

 They will show up in the `Thicket.metadata` if the caliper file is read into Thicket.

 ### **See the `Builds/` directory to find the correct Caliper configurations to get the performance metrics.** They will show up in the `Thicket.dataframe` when the Caliper file is read into Thicket.

+### Implementation Descriptions for Each Algorithm
+- Bitonic Sort (Abigail): The bitonic sort algorithm is implemented using MPI for parallelization, distributing data across multiple process.
+Each process sorts its local portion of the array independently, and then processes exchange data to perform parallel bitonic merging, leading to a fully sorted array.
+The master process handles data initialization, distribution, and gatherinf the sorted results from all processes.
+During merging, each process exchanges data with a designated partner, ensuring the correct order is maintained across the whole array.

 ## 4. Performance evaluation

 Include detailed analysis of computation performance, communication performance.